 7. Outdoor Clubs

-Co-curricular and extracurricular activities are a great way to help students learn more about themselves, and gain knowledge and skills in different areas.
+Co-curricular and extracurricular activities are a great way of helping students learn more about themselves, and gain knowledge and skills in different areas.
 Whether it is classic chess or more unorthodox options such as Gundam building and Korean Drama analysis, there’s always something to learn in all these activities.

-Here are some skills that students can learn by joining an activity:
+Here are some skills that students can learn by engaging an extracurricular activity:

 1. Communication skills

-Communication is an essential part of functioning adequately as a member of a society, club or team.
-Learning to speak fluently and coherently is important in order to develop new friendships, strengthen existing ones, and communicate your ideas to a larger audience.
+Students need to cultivate communication skills in order to function effectively as a member of a society, club or team.
+Learning to speak fluently and coherently is important for developing new friendships, strengthening existing ones, and communicating ideas to a larger audience.

 2. Leadership and teamwork skills